JavaZakariae/Spring5Certification/README.md

 [Spring 5 Design Patterns](https://www.amazon.com/Spring-Design-Patterns-application-development/dp/1788299450/ref=sr_1_1?crid=ZRVPY8S85GBD&keywords=spring+design+patterns&qid=1570962674&sprefix=spring+design+pa%2Caps%2C216&sr=8-1) :

-help you to understand how the Spring Framework is using some design patterns internally.
+Will help you to understand how the Spring Framework is using some design patterns internally.

 [Spring in Action: Covers Spring 4](https://www.amazon.com/Spring-Action-Covers-4/dp/161729120X/ref=sr_1_2?keywords=spring+in+action&qid=1570962746&sr=8-2):

- I don't recommend the fifth edition, the 4th edition is a good start for everyone willing to understand the Fundamentals of the Framework, like Dependency Injection, Aspect Oriented Programming.
-It is not mandatory to read every chapter in the book.
+ I don't recommend the fifth edition, the 4th edition is a good start for everyone willing to understand the Fundamentals of the Framework, like Dependency Injection, Aspect Oriented Programming..., It is not mandatory to read every chapter in the book.

 [Spring Boot in Action](https://www.amazon.com/Spring-Boot-Action-Craig-Walls/dp/1617292540/ref=sr_1_2?qid=1570963413&refinements=p_27%3ACraig+Walls&s=books&sr=1-2&text=Craig+Walls):

- for a deepper understanding of Spring Boot.
+ for a deepper understanding of the Spring Boot.

 ## Youtube channel

 [Laurentiu Spilca](https://www.youtube.com/channel/UC0z3MpVGrpSZzClXrYcZBfw):

- Laurentiu Spilca made a playlist on Spring Fundamentals, you will find very good content on DI,AOP,Transaction,Data,Rest,Actuator and many more...
+ Laurentiu Spilca made a playlist on Spring Fundamentals, you will find very good content on DI, AOP, Transaction, Data, Rest, Actuator and many more...

 [Melardev](https://www.youtube.com/watch?v=d1pRZW0dOIg&list=PLfkTJXI2Tk-cDvcd5pTnpHZXi-XgacpDG):